 Rutherford Scholarships - Work Experience can be used as one of the 1000 to 9000 series courses

-- Complete the Workplace Safety Systems (HCS 3000) prerequisite module for Work Experience (this is typically done in grade 10, check your PowerSchool or myPass)
+- Complete Workplace Safety Systems (HCS 3000) the prerequisite module for Work Experience (this is typically done in grade 10, check your PowerSchool or myPass)

-- Fill out and return fully completed and signed Work Experience Agreement to the Work Experience Coordinators
+- Fill out and return the signed Work Experience Agreement to the Work Experience Coordinators

 - Find a job and/or go to work.
 Bring in proof of hours (pay stubs or work schedules)

-- Mrs. Runco will conduct a safety inspection of your work site and meet with you and your employer
+- The school will conduct a safety inspection of your work site and meet with your employer

 For more information, please contact: